What is a VoIP phone?

 Is VoIP cheaper than a landline?

-VoIP phones are significantly cheaper than traditional phone lines.
+VoIP based technology is significantly cheaper than traditional phone lines.
 This is because it does not rely on the legacy technology of PSTN & ISDN to provide a connection.
 These traditional lines are copper-based networks that providers find expensive to maintain.

 Additionally, using a cloud-based phone system also introduces many features and benefits for businesses of all size.
 This allows businesses to get better value-for-money from VoIP systems compared to traditional landlines.